 People with Cushing syndrome gain an excessive amount of weight.
 Obesity extends to include fat deposits around the face causing a “moon-shaped” or rounded appearance.
 Fat also accumulates around the neck (supraclavicular) and upper back (dorsal cervical) areas.
 Obesity also occurs in the trunk of the body (“centripetal obesity”), but the arms and legs remain slender.
 People with Cushing syndrome may have skin that is reddened, thin, fragile, and slow to heal.
 The connective tissue may also become weak, resulting in the appearance of reddish-blue stretch marks on the arms, breasts, underarms (axillae), abdomen, buttocks, and/or thighs.

 Children and adolescents with Cushing syndrome may experience delayed growth with or without weight gain, and/or hypertension.
 Growth does not always stop entirely; it may be slower than before or only partially affected; however, Cushing syndrome in growing children always affects growth in one way or another.

 Cushing syndrome is a rare endocrine disorder caused by abnormally excessive amounts of the hormone cortisol.

-Most cases of Cushing syndrome are the result of exogenous, long-term administration of a cortisol-like drug therapy to treat another medical condition such as arthritis, lupus, and other inflammatory diseases (oral medication or injection into a joint or muscle), asthma, chronic obstructive lung disease, malignant tumors, or leukemia.
+Many people develop Cushing syndrome as a result of exogenous, long-term administration of a cortisol-like drug therapy to treat another medical condition such as arthritis, lupus, and other inflammatory diseases (oral medication or injection into a joint or muscle), asthma, chronic obstructive lung disease, malignant tumors, or leukemia.
 Steroid treatment is effective for these conditions, but can cause symptoms and signs of Cushing syndrome as a side effect of such treatment.

 Most cases of Cushing syndrome are due to exogenous corticosteroid medication.
 It is reported that the incidence of endogenous Cushing syndrome is approximately 13 per million people annually.

 Usually several laboratory tests are used to confirm the diagnosis of Cushing syndrome.
 Tests used include: 24-hour urine test for cortisol; measurement of late-night cortisol levels in the blood and saliva; low dose dexamethasone suppression test (LDDST) which evaluates the cortisol response to a low dose of a synthetic glucocorticoid (dexamethasone).